VitalShell/Pinger/README.md

 ```

 ### Verbose log with the loss threshold specified
-You can use `-r` option to specify the number of lost packets before generate 'Communication lost' message.
+You can use the `-r` option to specify the number of lost packets before generate 'Communication lost' message.
 ```
 # ./pinger.pl -h somehost.com -v -t 3 -r 10
 ```